 You’ve loaded your moving truck up with all your boxes, tables, dressers, mattresses, and fragile items, now all that’s left is all the miscellaneous crap!
 A lot of people are usually left with garage stuff, like mowers, lawn equipment, etc. Others still have couches, washer driers, and whatever else.
 It really depends!
 Here’s an example of what it might look like:

-Of course, there’s a lot of variations, but if I’m being honest, the end is probably the least critical.
+Of course, there are a lot of variations, but if I’m being honest, the end is probably the least critical.
 All you’ve got to do is make sure you pack all the way back to the door of the truck.
 On the contrary, if you can’t get back to the end of the truck, use some ratchet straps to hold things back.

 Congrats, You Packed a Moving Truck Like a Pro!